spacetelescope/gwcs/docs/gwcs/user_introduction.rst

 values from e.g. Numpy arrays that represent images (``image[row, column]``).

-The GWCS object assumes Cartesian order ``(x, y)``, however it should be mentioned that there is an Astropy common API for both GWCS and FITS WCS that can use either ordering.
-The details regarding the common API will be found later.
-It may or may not be relevant one's needs.
+The GWCS object assumes Cartesian order ``(x, y)``, however it should be mentioned that there is an WCS shared API for both GWCS and FITS WCS that can use either ordering.
+The details regarding the shared API will be found later.

 Installing GWCS
 ...............